-More crucially, though many people do find romantic connections at camp, that is not our main purpose.
+In addition, though many people do find romantic or sexual connections at camp, that is not our main purpose.
 Our goal is to increase emotional intimacy and deep heart connection among people in all sorts of relationships: live-in lovers, married couples, triads, sexual partners, emotional relationships, romantic connections, metamours, open relationships and more.
 We give extensive training in boundaries and respect.
 Every mix of campers provides its own set of opportunities and challenges; we choose to work with the people who choose to show up.

 For tent campers: tent, warm sleeping bag or *two* lighter weight sleeping bags (one inside the other), and pad/air mattress.
 Sheets inside a sleeping bag add to the warmth as well.
 If you are using an air mattress, an extra layer of insulation between you and the mattress is highly recommended– a comforter or foam pad will help a lot.

 For campers staying in cabins: sheets, blankets or a sleeping bag, pillows, pillowcases, towels.

 For lodge and motel residents: we provide sheets, blankets, pillows, and towels.

 Flashlights, extra blankets, towels, easy-to-carry water bottle, toiletries, biodegradable soap, shampoo, and conditioner, safe sex supplies, rain gear, a watch or other timepiece, earplugs.

 Warm clothes for cool weather, boots or hiking shoes for walking through possible mud.

 Personal snacks or food items to prepare for yourself in the Personal Foods Kitchen if you have special food needs.